AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 ---
 title: Configuring client and server options
-seo-title: Configuring client and server optionsn
 description: Learn how you can configure the various client and server options, such as server configuration settings, document security roles, and event auditing.
-seo-description: Learn how you can configure the various client and server options, such as server configuration settings, document security roles, and event auditing.
-uuid: 1f9f9886-726e-4fad-9ff8-0ff11eef653e
 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/working_with_document_security
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
-discoiquuid: 0f069fbc-10c2-403e-9419-5e9920035d75
 feature: Document Security
 exl-id: fe132f13-5f9a-4c86-a385-0a0026c812e2
 ---